pbs-assess/gengamma/README.md

 The analysis includes (1) a cross-simulation experiment and (2) spatiotemporal index standardization for scientific trawl survey data from the Gulf of Alaska and British Columbia using the R package sdmTMB.

 ## Citation:
 Dunic, J.C., Conner, J., Anderson, S.C., and, J.T.
 Thorson.
 (2025).
 The generalized gamma is a flexible distribution that outperforms alternatives when modelling catch.
-ICES Journal of Marine Science.
-[DOI pending](doi.org/tbd)
+ICES Journal of Marine Science. [https://doi.org/10.1093/icesjms/fsaf040](https://doi.org/10.1093/icesjms/fsaf040)

 ## Folders: